Download the latest in-progress version here:

 Tack's Deus Ex Mesh Tool is a stand-alone Windows utility for extracting and converting Deus Ex meshes.

 The Mesh Extractor allows you to to export meshes from the game into MilkShape 3D and Lightwave 6.5 formats.
-It is similar to the mesh extractor in the WOTgreal utility (which as of this writing you can find here: WOTgreal), with a few differences:
+It is similar to an old mesh extractor called WOTgreal utility, with a few differences:

 * Native MilkShape support.
 Why is that important?
 MilkShape's